Why Dygo is palm oil free

 Rather than fueling the palm oil industry, which is run by a dozen giants who do not care about anything else but a quick profit, I think we should concentrate on campaigning with the goal of reducing the demand, supporting reforestation projects and helping people to switch to more “sustainable” farming activities.
 The biggest demand for cheap products comes from us in the “western” world.
 We should try to avoid cheap palm oil where possible, so there is no need to cut or burn more forest for palm oil trees!
 And even more importantly, we should try to buy less unnecessary stuff, otherwise the big industry will just switch from palm oil to another cheap and destructive crop.

 I would also like to remind you that palm oil production is just one of the drivers of destruction of natural habitats.
 A probably much bigger driver is animal agriculture which causes massive deforestation mainly for beef pasture and for monocultures like soy (and again palm oil) which are exported also to Europe and North America to feed intensively farmed animals.
 Avoiding animal products is also very important to try to stop the destruction of the richest ecosystems on Earth.

 P.S.
 I have to say that sometimes word sustain really annoys me, because in most cases we really need to regenerate rather than to keep sustaining our madness!
 Don't you think that “sustainability” became an easy word to make everything sound green and positive, but hiding big business’s wish to keep the destruction-fed profit machine going at the same fast pace?

 This post is my personal opinion, based on the research I have done and the documentaries I have seen.
 You are welcome to have different opinions!

-Photos are from personal album from Indonesia 2015/2016 and Sengsavane Chounramany.
+Photos are from my personal album from Indonesia 2015/2016 and Sengsavane Chounramany.